ComputerRL: Scaling End-to-End Online Reinforcement Learning for Computer Use Agents: The Framework

 \subsection{Full-Asynchronous RL Framework for Efficient Training}

-In addition to ensuring a stable and scalable environment, an efficient RL training framework is crucial for supporting large-scale model training.
-Most existing RL frameworks rely on synchronous training paradigms, where rollout collection and parameter updates proceed in alternating phases, resulting in substantial training inefficiencies.
-To address these limitations, we utilize AgentRL~\citep{zhang2025model} for fully asynchronous RL training with the following core design principles:
+Existing RL frameworks rely on synchronous training paradigms, where rollout collection and parameter updates are alternated, resulting in training inefficiencies.
+To address the limitation, we use the AgentRL framework~\citep{zhang2025model} for fully asynchronous RL training with the following designs: